bigskysoftware/_hyperscript/www/docs.md

 * Element variables are scoped to the element they are declared on, but shared across all features on that element
 * Local scoped variables are scoped to the currently executing feature

-Note that hyperscript has a flat local scope, similar to javascript's `var` statement.
+Note that hyperscript has a flat local scope, similar to JavaScript's `var` statement.

 #### Variable Names & Scoping {#names_and_scoping}